SoumyaDey1994/DSA/Round5/Readme.md

 36. Swap adjacent nodes of a Singly Linked List
 37. Merge Two Sorted Lists – Merge two sorted linked lists into one sorted list

+### 28/07/2025
+38. Find Nth Element of a SLL from End

+39. Detect Cycle is a Single Linked List
+40. Find Merge-point of 2 SLL

 50. Count Anagrams (Find All Anagrams in a String)